 Sebum production can be stimulated by hormones which can trigger more oil and result in hormonal breakouts.
 For this reason, you can be more prone to blemishes during certain life-stages such as puberty or pregnancy, or when you are stressed, and your body releases more cortisol.

 Both the gut and the skin play a key role in defending our bodies against pathogens from the outside environment.
-Furthermore, our gut is in constant conversation with our skin via the microbiome and it is suspected that this connection, named the the gut-skin axis has a critical role to play in our skin health.
+Furthermore, our gut is in constant conversation with our skin via the microbiome and it is suspected that this connection, named the gut-skin axis has a critical role to play in our skin health.
 Whilst your gut does not directly cause bad skin, there is certainly a strong association between poor gut health and skin conditions.
 It is believed that when there is an imbalance in gut bacteria (when bad bacteria overrule) our immune system fights back which contributes to inflammatory skin conditions such as acne.
 Additionally, a poor diet and food allergies may cause certain proteins to leak out of the gut and irritate the skin.
-You can read more about gut health and the link to blemishes here.

 Who to Turn to?